-Online, stories have circulated suggesting that Harris is not African American because her parents are immigrants and she spent some of her childhood in Canada.
-During an appearance on “The Breakfast Club” radio show Monday, hosts DJ Envy and Charlamagne Tha God asked Harris about that.
+Online, stories have circulated suggesting that the lawmaker is not African American because her parents are immigrants and she spent some of her childhood in Canada.
+During a February appearance on “The Breakfast Club” radio show, hosts DJ Envy and Charlamagne Tha God asked Harris about that.

 Harris pushed back.
 “I’m black, and I’m proud of being black.
 I was born black.
 I will die black,” she said.
 “I’m not going to make excuses for anybody because they don’t understand.”